Olympic medal: Comparison between Summer and Winter

-The IOC has the final decision on the specifications of each design for all Olympic medals, including the Summer Games, Winter Games, and Paralympic Games.
-There has been a greater variety of design for the Winter Games; unlike with the Summer Games, the IOC never mandated one particular design.
+The IOC has the final decision on the specifications of each design for all Olympic medals, including the Summer Games, Winter Games, Summer Paralympic Games and Winter Paralympic Games.
+There has been a greater variety of design applications for the Winter Games; unlike with the Summer Games, the IOC never mandated one particular design.
 The medal at the inaugural 1924 Winter Olympics in Chamonix, France did not even feature the Olympic rings.
 Nike was featured on the medals of the 1932 and 1936 Games but has only appeared on one medal design since then.
 One regular motif is the use of the snowflake, while laurel leaves and crowns appear on several designs.
 The Olympic motto Citius, Altius, Fortius features on four Winter Games medals but does not appear on any Summer Games medal.

 For three events in a row, hosts of the Winter Games included different materials in the medals: glass (1992), sparagmite (1994), and lacquer (1998).
 It was not until the 2008 Summer Olympics in Beijing, China that a Summer Olympic host chose to use something different, in this case, jade.
 While every Summer Olympic medal except for the 1900 Games has been circular, the shapes of the Winter Games have been considerably more varied.
-The Winter Games medals are also generally larger, thicker, and heavier than those for the Summer Games.
+The designs for the Winter Games medals are also generally larger, thicker, and heavier than those for the Summer Games.